 Dursley is a market town with the Cotswold Way running right through it, but accommodation options are limited.
 Woodland House Bed & Breakfast (£££) is located in a quiet cul-de-sac to the north of town, run by a friendly couple.
 They have six rooms, with a Continental or cooked breakfast, laundry facilities (for an extra fee), a games room, guest lounge and kitchen.

-Ashen Plains (£ 🐶) campsite is just south of Dursley, around a mile off the Cotswold Way route.
+Ashen Plains (£ 🐶) campsite is just south of Dursley, which is also a mile off the Cotswold Way.
 It’s a quiet spot, surrounded by beech woodland, with grass pitches along with a shower block, communal room with woodburner and fire pits.
 There’s also a shepherd’s hut available.

 North Nibley